BrutPitt/imGuIZMO.quat/readme.md

 * If you want use (also) full-screen manipulator [**virtualGizmo3D**](https://github.com/BrutPitt/virtualGizmo3D) together with **imGuIZMO.quat**, enable `#define GLAPP_USE_VIRTUALGIZMO` define in `glWindow.cpp` file.
 * The current VisualStudio project solution refers to my environment variable RAMDISK (`R:`), and subsequent VS intrinsic variables to generate binary output:
 `$(RAMDISK)\$(MSBuildProjectDirectoryNoRoot)\$(DefaultPlatformToolset)\$(Platform)\$(Configuration)\`, so without a RAMDISK variable, executable and binary files are outputted in base to the values of these VS variables, starting from root of current drive. &nbsp;&nbsp; *(you will find built binary here... or change it)*

+** VS Project Solution is no longer supported, it can be obsolete: please refer to CMAKE